sunny7712/Facial-Emotion-Recognition/README.md

+# Kaggle Notebook
+Please visit the following notebook to see the output of the code cells: https://www.kaggle.com/code/sunny7712/easy-vqa

 # Facial-Emotion-Recognition

 Facial Emotion Recognition is a project that uses machine learning algorithms to detect emotions from facial expressions.
 This project aims to develop an application that can detect emotions from a real-time video stream.
 It uses Deep Learning Techniques like the Covolutional Neural Networks to train the model.